Español

 Basal and Squamous Cell Skin Cancer

-Several techniques other than surgery can be used to treat basal and squamous cell skin cancers (or pre-cancers) that haven't spread beyond the skin.
-These include:
+Cryotherapy, photodynamic therapy, topical chemotherapy, or other local treatments might be options to treat basal and squamous cell skin cancers (or pre-cancers) that haven't spread beyond the skin.

-These are called local treatments, and some are even described as types of surgery, because they destroy a targeted area of body tissue.
+These are called local treatments because they only affect the area being treated.
+Some of these techniques might be described as types of surgery because they destroy a targeted area of body tissue.
 But these techniques are different from surgery because they don’t use scalpels or cut into the skin.
 (Radiation therapy is also a type of local treatment.)

-Cryotherapy is used most often for pre-cancerous conditions such as actinic keratosis and for small basal cell and squamous cell carcinomas.
+Cryotherapy is used most often for pre-cancerous skin conditions such as actinic keratosis.
+It might also be used for squamous cell carcinoma in situ (Bowen disease) or for small basal cell and squamous cell carcinomas.

-This treatment uses a drug that is applied to the skin as a gel or liquid.
-The drug collects in the tumor cells over several hours or days, where it is converted to a different chemical that makes the cells very sensitive to certain types of light.
+For this treatment, a drug is applied to the skin as a gel or liquid.
+The drug collects in the tumor cells over several hours, where it is converted to a different chemical that makes the cells very sensitive to certain types of light.
 A special light source is then focused on the tumor(s), which kills the cells.
 Another option to activate the drug, especially when large areas need to be treated, is to have the person go out into the sunlight for a specific amount of time (known as daylight PDT).

 PDT can cause redness and swelling on the skin where it is used.
 Another possible side effect of PDT is that it can make a person’s skin very sensitive to sunlight for some time, so precautions may be needed to avoid severe burns.